Warbo/chriswarbo-net/unfinished/exponential_polling.md

 time taken by the task; i.e. at the *relative* sizes of the `Task` and `Wait` bars in the diagram above.

-A particularly simple definition is to allow waiting up to twice as long as the time taken by the task; in other words, the amount of "wasted" time after the task has finished can be the same as the "productive" time before it finished.
+A particularly simple definition is having *most* of the time spent on the actual task; in other words, the amount of "wasted" time after the task has finished should not exceed the "productive" time before it finished.
-This seems "reasonable", since it avoids *most* of the waiting time being wasted (in the worst case, we would only waste *half* of the waiting time).
+In the worst case, where "wasted" time *equals* "productive" time, we only waste *half* of the total waiting time.

 ```
 Time →